stemar/vagrant-rockylinux-8/README.md

     - Ex.: Change the forwarded ports of this virtual machine to avoid port collision if you have multiple virtual machines running at the same time.
 - Change `:synced_folder` values to match your host machine pathname.
 - Edit the `:copy_files` values:
-    - Ex.: Remove the Subversion array if you don't have it on your host machine.
 - Edit the `:php_error_reporting` value if necessary.

 Edit `config` files if needed.